tcheronneau/puppet-sensu/README.md

 This is a Puppet module create really fast for my use but can be a start for someone.

-Fill free to use, fork or most likely improve it.
+Feel free to use, fork or most likely improve it.

 Example :